Australia–Kenya relations

 Bilateral relations exist between Australia and Kenya.
 Both Australia and Kenya were formerly part of the British Empire, although not simultaneously, and are current member states of the Commonwealth of Nations.
 As of 2020, both Commonwealth nations have maintained bilateral relations for 55 years.

 Australia and Kenya have built strong relations through trade, agriculture, foreign aid, counter-terrorism, and education.
 Australia has a High Commission in Nairobi.
 Kenya has a High Commission in Canberra.

 History

 Australia and Kenya share a common history as both nations were part of the British Empire.
 The British Empire gained control of the land which today is known as Kenya in 1895 and established it as the East Africa Protectorate, later known as the Kenya Colony.
-Australia achieved independence from Britain in 1901 but still maintained connections with Kenya as a member of the Commonwealth.
+Australia achieved independence from Britain in 1901 but still maintained connections with Kenya since both are members of the Commonwealth.

 Kenyan independence

 During the Mau Mau Uprising from 1952 to 1960, a number of Australians assisted the British authorities in their suppression of the Mau Mau who were fighting for freedom and independence from the British Empire.
 In 1954, Australian journalist Donald Horne reported that RAAF renowned pilot Dick Hunt, Colonel Philip Morecambe and "Davo" Davidson were among those Australian's actively fighting for the Kenya Regiment.

 In 1963, Kenya became independent from the British Empire in a move that was supported by Britain and congratulated by Australia.
 The Australian Prime Minister at the time, Robert Menzies, addressed Kenyan Prime Minister, Jomo Kenyatta, stating:On the occasion of the celebration of the independence of Kenya, I gladly take this opportunity to convey to you and to the people of Kenya my most sincere congratulations and those of the Australian government and people.
 Kenya's independence within the Commonwealth marks a further and important stage in the achievements of independence by the peoples of Africa and Australia looks forward to the development of close and friendly relations between the two countries.